TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 1/Isaiah 1.11.md

 ---

-What unto me is the multitude of your sacrifices? saith Jehovah: I have had enough of the burnt-offerings of rams, and the fat of fed beasts; and I delight not in the blood of bullocks, or of lambs, or of he-goats.
+"What are the multitude of your sacrifices to me?," says Yahweh.
+"I have had enough of the burnt offerings of rams, and the fat of fed animals.
+I don't delight in the blood of bulls, or of lambs, or of male goats.